ThoratSanchit/Node-PDF/proffessional-pdf/nodejs.md

 ```

 **Real-World Example:**
-Pagination is like a book’s table of contents—showing a few chapters at a time.
+Pagination is like a book's table of contents—showing a few chapters at a time.
 Filtering is like searching for all chapters about a specific topic.

 ---